dativebase/old/docs/datastructure.rst

 Syntactic categories are themselves categorized via the ``type`` attribute.
 Valid values, as defined in the ``syntacticCategoryTypes`` tuple of ``lib/utils.py`` are "lexical", "phrasal" and "sentential".
+An input  value of ``null`` or the empty string will result in ``null`` as value.
 The purpose of this attribute is to help the system to better understand the categorization.
 This categorization could be useful for functionality that, say, seeks to induce a grammar of the morphology of the language.
 The available syntactic category types may change in future versions of the OLD.